Dunblane massacre: Events

+Preceding the shooting

-At about 8:15 a.m. on 13 March 1996, Thomas Hamilton, aged 43, was seen scraping ice off his van outside his home at Kent Road in Stirling.
+At about 8:15 a.m. on 13 March 1996, the gunman, 43-year-old Thomas Hamilton, was seen scraping ice off his van outside his home at Kent Road in Stirling.
 He left soon afterwards and drove about 5 mi north to Dunblane.
 Hamilton arrived on the grounds of Dunblane Primary School at around 9:30 a.m. and parked his van near a telegraph pole in the car park of the school.
-He cut the telephone cables at the bottom of the telegraph pole which served nearby houses, before making his way across the car park towards the school buildings.
+He cut the telephone cables at the bottom of the telegraph pole, which served nearby houses, before making his way across the car park towards the school buildings.

-Hamilton headed towards the north-west side of the school to a door near the toilets and the school gymnasium.
-After entering, he made his way to the gymnasium armed with four legally-held handguns—two 9mm Browning HP pistols and two Smith & Wesson M19 .357 Magnum revolvers.
+Hamilton headed towards the northwest side of the school, arriving at a door near the toilets and the school gymnasium.
+After entering, he made his way to the gymnasium armed with four legally held handguns – two 9mm Browning HP pistols and two Smith & Wesson M19 .357 Magnum revolvers.
 Hamilton was also carrying 743 ammunition cartridges, consisting of 501 9 mm cartridges and 242 .357 Magnum cartridges.
-In the gym was a class of 28 Primary 1 pupils preparing for a P.E. lesson in the presence of three adult members of staff.
+A class of 28 Primary 1 pupils was inside, preparing for a P.E. lesson in the presence of three adult staff members.
 Before entering the gymnasium, it is believed Hamilton fired two shots into the stage of the assembly hall and the girls' toilet.

+Shooting

-Hamilton started shooting rapidly and randomly.
-He shot P.E. teacher Eileen Harrild who was injured in her arms and chest as she attempted to protect herself and continued shooting into the gym.
-Harrild stumbled into the open-plan store cupboard at the side of the gym along with several injured children.
+Hamilton entered the gymnasium and started shooting rapidly and randomly.
+He first shot P.E. teacher Eileen Harrild, who was injured in her arms and chest as she attempted to protect herself.
+She stumbled into the open-plan store cupboard at the side of the gym along with several injured children.
 Gwen Mayor, the teacher of the Primary 1 class, was shot and killed instantly.
-The other adult present, Mary Blake, a supervisory assistant, was shot in the head and both legs but also managed to make her way to the store cupboard with several of the children in front of her.
+The third adult present, Mary Blake, a supervisory assistant, was shot in the head and both legs but also managed to make her way to the store cupboard with several of the children in front of her.

-From entering the gymnasium and walking a few steps, Hamilton fired 29 shots with one of the pistols, killed one child, and injured several others.
-Four injured children had taken shelter in the store cupboard along with the injured Harrild and Blake.
-Hamilton then moved up the east side of the gym, firing six shots as he walked, and then fired eight shots towards the opposite end of the gym.
+From entering the gymnasium and walking a few steps, Hamilton fired 29 shots with one of the pistols, killing one child and injuring several others.
+Four injured children took shelter in the store cupboard with the injured Harrild and Blake.
+Hamilton then moved up the gym's east side, firing six shots as he walked, and then fired eight shots towards the opposite end of the gym.
 He then went towards the centre of the gym, firing 16 shots at point-blank range at a group of children who had been incapacitated by his earlier shots.